gmc-code/PC-microbit-micropython/docs/bots/Maqueen/Maqueen_distance_sensors.rst

 .. py:class:: MaqueenDistanceSensors()

 | Set up the Distance Sensors for use.
-| Import the Maqueen module first.
+| Import the maqueen module first.
 | Use ``distance_sensor = maqueen.MaqueenDistanceSensors()`` to be able to use the distance sensing methods.

 .. code-block:: python